AlessioBucaioni/Jamstack/ReadMe.md

 Survey results.csv contains the practitioner answers.

-Interviews folder contains the audio recording of the interviews (we trimmed the audio for comply to the double blind review)
+Interviews folder contains the audio recording of the interviews (we trimmed the audio for comply to the double blind review).

+Please note that you may need to download the files for visualising them properly.